-For first-/second-round, sectional and final games, the host team will receive one-half of available seating.
-The remaining half of available seating will be equally distributed in terms of number and location among the three visiting teams.
+For first/second/third-round and final games, the host team will receive one-half of available seating.
+The remaining half of available seating will be equally distributed in terms of number and location among the visiting teams.
 Each section should have its own clearly identifiable tickets (separate color than home supporters, other visiting supporters or walk-up tickets).
-Visiting teams must notify the host institution in writing (via fax) of any of its ticket allotment it has not sold by noon, Wednesday, February 27 (first- and second-round sites) and noon, Wednesday, March 6 (sectional sites).
-At the championship round, the host must be notified by noon, Wednesday, March 13.
+Visiting teams must notify the host institution in writing (via email) of any of its ticket allotment it has not sold by noon, Tuesday, March 9 (first/second/third-round sites).
+At the championship round, the host must be notified by noon, Tuesday, March 16.
 If the host is not notified by the visiting team by the prescribed times, the visiting team shall be financially accountable for its total ticket allotment.
 The host institutions must notify the other visiting teams by 3 p.m. of that same day, of their opportunity to purchase additional tickets (the "returned" tickets must be equally distributed among the remaining teams, based on requests by the visiting teams).
 The host must be notified by 3 p.m. (local time of the host) on the first day of competition of the additionally offered ticket that will not be used by the visiting teams.
 See Appendix M.